Extinc/Project-Template/README.md

 # Notes

 1. If a Docker Compose service is assigned to a profile and depends on other services, those dependent services must be included in the same profile(s).

+# Common Issues
+1. If database unable to detect role.
+    - check if changed any data need to remove volume to reset the data.

+2. Kafkdrop unable to connect.
+    - check the  listener hosts to see if it is using the service name.